 Scripture references are NKJV unless otherwise noted.

 As I continue to study the Bible and grow in my Christian faith, the more I realize that this world and our society are in great moral disarray.
 Granted, this is nothing new if we consider that this world has been in moral confusion for a very long time, even long before any of us were born.
 We can trace moral issues back to the beginning of the world, and we will consider some of those issues later in this study.
 However, because I hear so very little public discussion about the moral problems of our society, I suspect the majority will not agree that it is in moral chaos.
 Perhaps they choose to ignore it, ignorant of its very existence.
 For a very (very) long time, I know I was ignorant of it.
 There was absolutely no doubt that when I was roaming about my younger days chasing all kinds of evil; I never gave one single thought to the moral condition of this world.
 Had anyone tried to explain to me that the world had moral issues when I was younger (and even many of my later years), I am almost sure I would have shrugged it off and gone on about my heathen ways.
-I am not surprised that so many of our younger generation is blind to the immorality in this world today, just as I once was.
-But this is not something that ends with the younger generation... it extends to the middle-aged, the older aged, parents, grandparents, and even great grandparents... including many among these various groups who call themselves Christians.
+I am not surprised that so many of our younger generation are blind to the immorality in this world today, just as I once was.
+But this is not something that ends with the younger generation... it extends to the middle-aged, the older aged, parents, grandparents, and even great-grandparents... including many among these various groups who call themselves Christians.

 I am waving my hand high...
 I will be one of the first to admit it took me over forty years of my life and several years as a Christian to realize the many years of my ignorance of the moral issues that should confound every Christian.
 I hope you will not follow in my footsteps and make the same mistakes I have made in taking longer to better understand these issues and how God wants Christians to deal with them.
 We should all have a desire to follow in the steps of Jesus, who left us an example to follow (1 Peter 2:21).